Pictures of exceptions are not helpful

 In addition, images of text have other issues that make them worth a downvote.
 For example, text in images isn’t indexed by search engines.
 This makes it very hard, if not impossible, to find similar questions when researching a similar problem.
 This reduces the visibility of these questions and prevents future readers from finding it.
 It also prevents people who use screen readers from being able to answer these questions.

 Capture all the details from the exception as text and then paste it into the question in an edit.
 This is important–exception details should never be pasted into one or more comments, as there is not enough room for all the of details and comments cannot be formatted neatly.
 There is an “edit” link at the bottom of all questions.
 Clicking that link makes it easy to paste the details into a question.
 It is always important to make sure the text is formatted well and can be easily read.

 Capturing exception details

-Capturing all details from an exception can usually be accomplished very easy, depending on what language and tools being used.
+Capturing all details from an exception can usually be accomplished very easily, depending on what language and tools are being used.
 Here is an example of capturing these details.

 Visual Studio and .NET

 When debugging in Visual Studio, the Exception Helper Dialog contains a link that will copy all exception details to the clipboard